ShangShungFoundation/django-manage-it/README.md

 ##Basic App Suite for IT Management for organizations

-IT tool belt.
-Out of the box supports multiple flat or hierarchical organizations.
-Each organization can have difrent users with defined roles.

-Contains Management Dashboard with metrics for IT situation like:

-* Problematic Assets
-* Pending Asset Requests
-* Unresolved Incidents
-* Incident Followup
+IT tool belt implementing some of best practices for IT management.
+Currntly contains apps:

 ###Organization App
 This app should reflect organization structure.
+Stucture can be horizontal or herachical with any number of related organization units.
-It manages users and groups.
+Organization manages users and groups.
 Groups gather users with special defined roles.
 App is necessary for granting user access to manage other application according to user roles.
 Users may access only resources related with organization to which they belong ("Staff Group").
-Users belonging to "Admin Group" may manage applications on their organization level and all organizations subscribed to their organization.
-Same user may belong to diferent organizations performing diferent roles.
-Its posible to create users who belong to given group and in the same time are not members of staff group (can be usefull for consultants, etc)
+Users belonging to "Admin Group" may manage applications on their organization level and all organizations belonging to their organization.
+Same user may belong to diferent organizations and groups performing diferent roles.
+Its posible to create users who belong to given group and in the same time are not member of staff group (can be usefull for consultants, etc)

 App allows:

 * Create any hierarchy of organizations
 * Create and manage users related with organization
 * Create and manage groups related with IT roles